AmanSurushe/Super-Memo-Doc/PRD.md

 The sophisticated existing system (SM-15 algorithm, analytics, user management) reduces development risk and timeline, allowing focus on the new AI, interface, and community features that will transform technical learning for engineering teams.

 ### Key Innovation: Community-Driven Learning
-The addition of label-based sharing with privacy controls creates a unique learning ecosystem where:
+The addition of deck-based sharing with privacy controls creates a unique learning ecosystem where:
 - Teams can collaboratively build knowledge bases around specific technologies
 - High-quality content is surfaced through peer rating systems
 - Individual learning remains private while enabling selective knowledge sharing